kontena/kontena/docs/references/kontena-yml.md

  - /data/mysql:/var/lib/mysql
 ```

-Named volume (if volume does not exist it will be created as a node local volume)
+Named volumes are supported in the service declaration, but not in the top-level `volumes` key.
+When defining named volume in the service declaration the default driver configured by the Docker Engine will be used (in most cases, this is the local driver).
+If volume does not exist it will be created.

 ```
 volumes: